opf/openproject/docs/installation/packaged/4-faq.md

 ### Can I use MySQL instead of PostgreSQL?

-Yes, but we are no suggesting to use PostgreSQL to ensure long-term compatibility with OpenProject.
+Yes, but we are recommending to use PostgreSQL to ensure long-term compatibility with OpenProject.
 Some features such as full-text search are only available on PostgreSQL, and we may decide to reduce or drop MySQL support at some point in the future.

 You will need to setup the database by yourself, and then set the DATABASE_URL environment variable.
 This can be done with the command `openproject config:set DATABASE_URL="mysql://{user}:{password}@{hostname}:{port}/{database-name}"`.